The Brothers O'Toole: Synopsis

-When the town banker tells the mayor (Jesse White), who has a name nobody can pronounce, that the millionaire industrialist Polonius Vandergelt (Hans Conried) plans to build a sawmill in town, the mayor quietly kills the deal.
+When the town banker tells the mayor (Jesse White) that the millionaire industrialist Polonius Vandergelt (Hans Conried) plans to build a sawmill in town, the mayor quietly kills the deal.
 The mayor is being paid by Titanic Steel Company to stymie the town's development, thereby preventing anyone from discovering the mine's molybdenum, because its abundance would ruin Titanic's profits.

 With the help of Callie and Gurnie, the O'Toole brothers set up a gambling casino and saloon to raise tourist money for the town, causing the mayor to worry about outsiders discovering the town's molybdenum.
 He tries to sabotage the casino's opening day by reviving a "spittin', belchin', and cussin' contest" at the same time, which has more appeal to the citizens than a casino.
-Timothy wins the burping contest, drawing the wrath of his brother Michael, who rants passionately in public at Timothy's behavior and the citizens' resigned and fatalistic attitude, unintentionally winning the cussing contest (without using any obscenities).
+Timothy wins the belching contest, drawing the wrath of his brother Michael, who rants passionately in public at Timothy's behavior and at the citizens' resigned and fatalistic attitude, unintentionally winning the cussing contest (without using any obscenities).

 Soon after, the aforementioned McClanahan arrives with Bonnie Lou.
 Upon learning that Michael's name is O'Toole, he believes that Michael is the culprit who violated his daughter.
 He has Michael jailed, and arranges a shotgun wedding, with Paloma as the bridesmaid.
 Desperate attends the wedding and assumes that Paloma is the bride, angering him to draw his own shotguns.
 At the same time, Polonius Vandergelt arrives in town to see about his sawmill, but from the town's name he realizes that the mines are full of molybdenum, a valuable resource for manufacturing high-strength steel.
 He purchases the outstanding shares in the mine from the citizens, much to the happiness of Paloma after Desperate reveals to her his cache of stock certificates.

 The citizens leave town rich and happy, while the brothers O'Toole hide in a stable, glad to have survived their adventure.